 It’s not what you know, it’s not who you know – it’s who knows you that counts.

-Face to face networking is a business essential, and gets easier the more you do it.
+Face to face networking is an actor and business essential, and gets easier the more you do it.

 Everyone starts out shy and uncertain – and gets better at networking with practice.

-Ten tips for making the most of networking events:
+Top tips for making the most of networking events

 Get cards with your photo, contact details and white space for them to write on it when and how they met you.